 The circuit in Figure 7 describes the operation of the current limit circuit.
-Since the actual RDS{ON} of the P-channel MOSFET varies from part to part and with changes in temperature and input voltage, simple IR voltage detection is not employed.
+Since the actual RDS ${ON}$ of the P-channel MOSFET varies part-to-part, over temperature and with input voltage, simple IR voltage detection is not employed.
 Instead, a smaller copy of the Power MOSFET (Reference FET) is fed with a constant current which is a directly proportional to the factory set current limit.
-This sets the current limit as a current ratio and thus, is not dependant upon the RDS{ON} value.
+This sets the current limit as a current ratio and thus, is not dependant upon the RDS ${ON}$ value.
 Current limit is set to nominal value.
 Variations in the scale factor K between the power PFET and the reference PFET used to generate the limit threshold account for a relatively small inaccuracy.